aditsharma-projects/RNN-shifts/preprocessing/README.md

 Whether to print out progress messages.

 ### fac_data: ***bool***
-Whether to generate columns for the following facility level characteristics: 'nresid', 'multifac', 'profit', 'avg_dailycensus', 'sd_dailycensus'
+Whether to generate columns for the following facility level characteristics: 'nresid', 'multifac', 'profit', 'avg_dailycensus', 'sd_dailycensus'.
 Can optionally set this flag to false for quicker dataset generation

 ### Example usage: